Yatish0833/Collecting-storing-and-retrieving-data/chapter 1.md

   * 168 million+ emails sent.
   * 1,820 TB of data created.
   * 217 new mobile web users.

 Above statistics is just a glimpse of volume of data, which is constantly growing:
 * Every day over 2.5 quintillion bytes of data is being generated
 * 90% of the world’s data has been generated over the past two years
+* Data from multiple sources is being integrated into single massive data sets.

+Due to the complexity involved with the term itself there is no single agreed upon definition of “Big Data”, One possible definition:
+>Big data is the integration of large amounts of multiple types of structured and unstructured data into a single data set that >can be analyzed to gain insight and new understanding of an industry, business, the environment, medicine, disease control, >science, and the human interactions and expectations.

+Larger data sets allow for more detailed analysis and application to social sciences, biology, pharmacology, business, marketing and more.